dannyd2083/JellySim/README.md

 - Interactive jelly cube spawning system
 - Click on surfaces to spawn soft-body jelly cubes
 - Jellies bounce, deform, and interact with the environment
+- Includes jelly-to-jelly collision detection

+**Note**: ClothJellyScene exists in the project but is not fully functional due to performance issues with cloth-jelly collision detection.

 ## Controls